 My client newspapers do not always find it helpful for me to just show up and offer my No. 1 piece of consultatory advice: “Stop being so boring,” bop them over the head (Dogbert-style) with a rolled-up newspaper, and leave.
 They say: Ron, we want specifics.
 We want role models to aspire to.

-I share crazy ideas from other clients, like when I got the San Francisco Examiner (on death’s door) to turn its back page Sports section upside down.
-You know, flip the paper over, so you can read the pages logically, sequentially, instead of backward, like other daily tabs.
-(Laugh if you like, but people talked about it, and a year later the paper was sold for a fortune, to that Denver billionaire!
+I share crazy ideas from other clients, like when I got the San Francisco Examiner (which was on death’s door at the time, surprisingly, still in business) to turn its back page Sports section upside down.
+You know, flip the paper over, so you can read the pages logically, sequentially, instead of backward, like other daily tabs, and so it can be displayed near stadiums or sports bars with the appearance of a free-standing magazine.
+(Sneer if you like, but people talked about it, and a year later the paper was sold for a fortune, to that Denver billionaire!
 Somewhere, a Chinese publishing dynasty is rolling around laughing in big piles of cash!
 The idea was also adopted, and adapted, by clients in New York City, Nairobi and Dubai.)
 Work I have done for the mafia seems to be especially popular, as well.

-Culled from three issues picked up at this weekend’s AAN convention in Toronto, please enjoy these 7 Random Things I Love About The Stranger.
+Culled from three issues picked up while speaking at an Association of Alternative Newsweeklies convention in Toronto, please enjoy these 7 Random Things I Love About The Stranger.
 Click to enlarge any image for more detail.
 MSDs (mainstream dailies) in particular, please note: This column is NSFBN*

 Even their house ads are snarky, buzzy, informative and fun.